AugCogVR/cogbre-nexus/README.md

 This has been developed against Python 3.9.

-## To run:
+## To run the API server:

 Ensure you have the packages in requirements.txt installed.

-`python api --oxidepath ../oxide` with Oxide (change path as needed)
+Relative to the top-level Nexus path, Oxide is usually installed at `../oxide/` and Capa rules are usually installed at `../oxide/datasets/capa-rules/`

+When those defaults are true, `> python api` will start the API server.

+Otherwise, you can set `oxidepath` and/or `caparulespath` on the command line, e.g., `> python api --oxidepath ../somewhere/oxide`

 ## To test:

-Start the api, then:
+Start the API, then:

 `python apitest`